 The UK Food Standards Agency and possible Novel Food Classification

 The Food Standards Agency have been reviewing human placenta as a novel food since June 2014.
 IPEN submitted a lengthy dossier of evidence in July 2014 as proof that a novel food classification is not appropriate for a woman’s placenta nor should placenta services fall under this regulation as we do not sell, market or distribute placenta products to the public.
 As far as we are aware, the Food Standards Agency have not come to a final decision on the novel food status of human placenta.
-The FSA website does not list human placenta as under review as a novel food, nor does it list human placenta as a novel food.
+The EFSA website does not list human placenta as a novel food.

 IPEN strongly disagrees with a novel food classification of human placenta and has been running a petition against this action.
 IPEN specialists do not sell, market or distribute placenta products; we offer a personal and specialised one-to-one service only.
 If determined novel, any person, outside of immediate family, who prepares a mother’s placenta for her own consumption, even the birthing mother’s own midwife, could face up to £20,000 in fines and even jail time.
 We believe a novel food regulation would be an unjustifiable ‘over regulation’ and infringement of human rights.